-Some firms can build a strong brand based on achieving a notable accomplishment.
-Firms that invented a technology or solved a highly visible problem for a very well known client are good examples.
-This type of notoriety can be leveraged throughout an industry and over time.
+Some firms can build a strong brand upon a notable accomplishment.
+Firms that invented a technology or solved a highly visible problem for a very well-known client are good examples.
+(One of our clients built the launchpads that sent NASA’s astronauts to the moon.)
+This type of notoriety can be leveraged throughout the industry and over time.

 20. Specialize in producing a unique or very valuable result.

 Similar to number 9, where you focus on a notable business challenge, this differentiator focuses on a valuable result.
-The key difference is that you may need to overcome multiple business challenges to produce the valuable result.
-For example, you might specialize in turning average growth clients into high growth firms.
+The key difference is that you may need to overcome multiple business challenges to produce a valuable result.
+For example, you might specialize in turning average growth clients into high-growth firms.
 This could involve solving a wide range of business challenges, rather than a single one.

 21. Look or act differently than all of your competitors.